Anecoz/AneRend/README.md

 The probe data is then compressed into an 8x8 octahehdron map for each probe, and put into a texture atlas.
 A convolution pass takes the original N rays and sums the weighted radiances for each octahehdron direction to approximate the irradiance part of the
 (diffuse) rendering equation.
 This convoluted version of each probe is then used when shading, essentially by multiplying with the diffuse BRDF for each shade point.
+This seemingly harsh compression is generally acceptable since the diffuse part of indirect lighting usually is low frequency.

 In order to allow the GI to work for large scenes, the probes will move with the camera every time the camera crosses an integer world space coordinate.
 A probe "translation" pass makes sure that probe data is appropriately copied when this happens, to